Chalukyas of Navasarika: Jayashraya Mangalarasa

-Avanijanashraya Pulakeshin
+Avani-janashraya Pulakeshin

-Mangalarasa's younger brother and successor Avanijanashraya Pulakeshin (IAST: Avani-janāśraya Pulakeśi-rāja) ascended the throne sometime between 731 and 739.
+Mangalarasa's younger brother and successor Avani-janashraya Pulakeshin (IAST: Avani-janāśraya Pulakeśi-rāja) ascended the throne sometime between 731 and 739.
 He is attested by a Sanskrit inscription, which is known as the Navsari inscription, although its exact find spot is not known.
 The Epigraphical Society of India received it from a resident of Satem village of Navsari district.
 It is dated to the year 490 of the Kalachuri era; the date can be interpreted as 1 November 738 (assuming current year i.e. it was issued in the 490th year of the Kalachuri era) or 21 October 739 (assuming expired year i.e. it was issued after 490 years of the era had been completed).

 The inscription records Avanijanashraya's repulsion of an Arab invasion from the Umayyad Caliphate.
 It states that the Tajikas (the Arabs) had advanced up to Navsari after plundering the kingdoms of the Saindhavas, Kachchhelas, Saurashtra, Chavotkas, Mauryas, the Gurjaras, and others.
 The forces of Avanijanashraya defeated the invaders after a fierce battle.

 As a result of this success, Avanijanashraya's overlord conferred several titles upon him, including "solid pillar of Dakshinapatha" (Dakshinapathasadhara), "ornament of the Chalukya family" (Challuki-kulalankara), "beloved of the earth" (Prithvi-vallabha), and "the repeller of the unrepellable" (Anivartaka-nivartayitri).
 The overlord was the Vatapi Chalukya ruler Vikramaditya II, although the inscription doesn't mention his name, simply calling him "Vallabha Narendra".

 Avanijanashraya appears to have annexed the former Gurjara territory to the Chalukya kingdom after repulsing the Arabs.
 He became the most powerful ruler of the Navsari Chalukya family, and assumed the title Paramabhattaraka.
 His use of this title, usually borne by the sovereign rulers, cannot be explained with certainty.
 It is possible that it signifies his declaration of independence; alternatively, it is possible that he remained a Chalukya vassal, and the assumption of the title was just meant for glorification.

 The Chalukyas of Navasarika were ultimately supplanted by the Rashtrakutas in the 8th century.